Updates based on feedback at the bottom.

 Variation #2: Buffered by Partners

 The Salesforce ecosystem has a rich variety of partners, including several focused on building end-to-end solutions for our customers.
 One way of deploying a system is to use a partner solution as your aggregation layer, looking something like the picture below.
 Note that the device below could be replaced by a collection of lower powered devices connecting to a more powerful gateway.
+Example implementation: Get Started with the Internet of Things in 10 Minutes.
 Device sophistication: medium-high.
 Reporting frequency: medium.
 Next action: automatic or human response.
 Distance: medium.

 Variation #3: Double Buffered